Skip to main content

-of light, and well used.
-The library was in three floors, plus a basement full
+To him the rhythm was the same, and he could sink in those rooms.
+White of light, and well used.
+The library was in three floors, plus a basement full of music.

 He used to go to the first floor, where the largest rooms were.
-His eyes
+His eyes would lose focus then.
+That was another way of relaxing.
+Of letting go.
+Slouched in the semi-comfortable chairs.

-of the city outside, the constant toing and froing of cars, like the flowing of
+Sometimes reading, sometimes not.
+The thick windows would mute the buzz of the city outside, the constant toing and froing of cars, like the flowing of blood in the veins of the huge city organism

 delivering little packages of the story, one at a time.